rogeralsing/DistributedDesignPatterns/orchestratingservices.md

 ## Proxy

 Another common apporach is to wrap the business flow in its own service.
-The proxy orchestrates the interaction between the microservices like shown in the below picture:
+The proxy orchestrates the interaction between the services like shown in the below picture:

 ![proxy.png](proxy.png)